mie-lab/geospatial_optimal_transport/README.md

 * [unpaired](notebooks/unpaired_ot.ipynb): This notebook reproduces the experiment in Appendix B (OT for unpaired data).
 * [scales](notebooks/scales.ipynb): Reproduce the analysis on spatial and temporal scales (Figure 8, Table 2, Appendix F)
 * [sinkhorn loss](notebooks/sinkhorn_loss.ipynb): Reproduce the results of training with the Sinkhorn loss with this notebook (Table 3, Figure 11) as well as the analysis in Appendix D

+### Troubleshooting

+* Sometimes XGB within the darts library causes issues.
+XGB is not used in this repo, so as a hot fix, the import in `site-packages/darts/models/__init__.py` can be removed to ignore the issue.